-Project funders include Atherton Family Foundation, Arthur Lawrence Mullaly and Kukio Fund of the Hawai‘i Community Foundation, Bill Healy Foundation, Change Happens Foundation, Cooke Foundation, Friends of Hawaii Charities, Hawai‘i Tourism Authority Kūkulu Ola: Living Hawaiian Culture Program, Hawai‘i Forest Industry Association, Kamehameha Schools, and the Office of Innovation and Improvement of the U.S. Department of Education’s Education through Cultural & Historical Organizations (ECHO).
+Project funders include American Forests; Atherton Family Foundation; Arthur Lawrence Mullaly Fund, Traut Caron Fund, and Kukio Fund of the Hawai‘i Community Foundation; Bill Healy Foundation; Change Happens Foundation; Cooke Foundation; Friends of Hawaii Charities; Dorrance Family Foundation; Hawai‘i Tourism Authority Kūkulu Ola: Living Hawaiian Culture Program; Hawai‘i Forest Industry Association; IUCN World Conservation Congress Climate Fund; Kamehameha Schools; National Tropical Botanical Gardens; Office of Hawaiian Affairs; and the Office of Innovation and Improvement of the U.S. Department of Education’s Education through Cultural & Historical Organizations (ECHO).

 Aupaka o Wao Lama

-This is a “Learn while doing” place-based stewardship education partnership, integrating cultural ecology, and science ecology.
-The primary sites of activity are: 1) The community “Piko” area of the native plant Aupaka Preserve, within Hawaiian Homelands of La‘i ‘Ōpua; 2) The L2020 Kau I Ka Mālie Cultural and Technical Center at Kealakehe High School; 3) The cultural ecology outdoor learning site of Ho‘ola Ka Makana‘ā, Ka‘ūpūlehu.
-Cultural Ecology educators Keoki Apokolani Carter (DOE certified) and Yvonne Yarber Carter are coordinating the experiential learning events and curriculum, along with the HFIA dryland forest restoration team, utilizing a combination of cultural knowledge, place-based activities, curriculum and digital resources.
-This is being done within the context of sound conservation practices; and homeland cultural ecology values and history.
-Kealakehe High and Intermediate School students are the haumana of this experiential learning program.
+This is a “Learn while doing” place-based stewardship education partnership, integrated cultural ecology, and science ecology.
+The primary sites of activity were: 1) The community “Piko” area of the native plant Aupaka Preserve, within Hawaiian Homelands of La‘i ‘Ōpua; 2) The L2020 Kau I Ka Mālie Cultural and Technical Center at Kealakehe High School; 3) The cultural ecology outdoor learning site of Ho‘ola Ka Makana‘ā, Ka‘ūpūlehu.
+Cultural Ecology educators Keoki Apokolani Carter (DOE certified) and Yvonne Yarber Carter coordinated the experiential learning events and curriculum, along with the HFIA dryland forest restoration team, utilizing a combination of cultural knowledge, place-based activities, curriculum and digital resources.
+This was done within the context of sound conservation practices; and homeland cultural ecology values and history.
+Kealakehe High and Intermediate School students were the haumana of this experiential learning program.